NoelSaludo/StudyVault-Access-Books-Papers-and-More/README.md

 # Study Vault
 ***
 ## Description
-A console app that allows you to find and access resources such as books and papers.
+A console app that allows you to find and access resources such as books, papers and more.
 The program uses OOP principles to make the code base more modular and easier to scale, check [OOP](#oop) for more info.
 The program implements SDG goal 4, check [SDG Implentation](#sdg-implementation) for more info.